Xilinx/VMC_Help/AIE/Mixer_Stream/README.md

 #### Initial Phase Offset
 Specifies the initial phase offset.
 The default value is 0.

-### Advanced
-#### Target Output Throughput (MSPS)

-Specifies the output sampling rate of the Mixer function in Mega Samples per Second (MSPS).
-The value must be in the range 1 to 1000 and the default value is 200.
+#### Number of cascade stages
+This determines the number of kernels the Mixer will be divided over in series to improve throughput.